kashif/tf-keras-tutorial/README.md

 ## Requirements

-You can use the latest version of TensorFlow which at this time is `1.9.0`, however the last notebook [7-estimators-multi-gpus.ipynb](7-estimators-multi-gpus.ipynb) will require `tf-nightly-gpu`.
+You can use the latest version of TensorFlow which at this time is `1.13.0`.